WHAT IS HENNA?

 There is no such thing as black or white henna.
 White henna is simply body paint that is easily removed.
 For black tattoos, a chemical called PPD (para-phenylenediamine) is added to the mix which can give you blisters, scars, and lasting chemical sensitivity.
 When buying ready-made henna, always look at the ingredients (price will always indicate what you are getting!)

-Jagua gel is a natural ink made with the extract of the Jagua fruit, an edible fruit that grows in the rain forests of Central and South America.
+Jagua gel is a natural ink made with the extract of the Jagua fruit which is blue; an edible fruit that grows in the rain forests of Central and South America.

 Both henna and Jagua last for up to two weeks, but this is dependent upon whether after-care instructions have been followed, such as scraping off and moisturising with an oil and avoidance of water for a few hours after removal.
 A person who works in catering or the cleaning industry, for example, with hands always in detergent and water may find that it may not last as long!